cardano-community/guild-operators/docs/Scripts/gliveview.md

 - **Mem (RSS)** - RSS is the Resident Set Size and shows how much memory is allocated to cardano-node and that is in RAM.
 It does not include memory that is swapped out.
 It does include memory from shared libraries as long as the pages from those libraries are actually in memory.
 It does include all stack and heap memory.
 - **Mem (Live) / (Heap)** - GC (Garbage Collector) values that show how much memory is used for live/heap data.
 A large difference between them (or the heap approaching the physical memory limit) means the node is struggling with the garbage collector and/or may begin swapping.
 - **GC Minor / Major** - Collecting garbage from "Young space" is called a Minor GC.
 Major (Full) GC is done more rarily and is a more expensive operation.
 Explaining garbage collection is a topic outside the scope of this documentation and google is your friend for this.
-- **Block propagation** - Last delay measures the duration between when the last block was scheduled to be produced and when the node learned about it.
+- **Block propagation** - Last Block measures the duration between when the last block was scheduled to be produced and when the node learned about it.
 Late blocks are blocks whose delay is larger than 5s.
 If the node is not synching, the number of late blocks needs to stay low.
 Within 1/3/5s estimates the chance of observing a delay of 1/3/5s (based on the delays observed for previous blocks).
 A healthy node needs to stay above 95% of blocks within 3s.
 Finally, served blocks counts how many blocks were fetched by "in" peers.
 If this does not increase for a long time, it means the "in" peers are learning about new blocks from somewhere else (and therefore this node is not contributing towards accelerating the propagation).
 Overall, these metrics are helpful in tweaking the topology and/or performance of the network links.

 ###### Core section